Some posts contain compensated links. Please read this disclaimer for more info.

 For those who like to be more active, grab your comfortable shoes and head to Marmaris National Park.
 This shady walking trail takes you up the hills and through the trees, with stunning views to boot.
 It’s worth mentioning that there are no toilets and nowhere to get a drink, so make sure that you’ve been before you go and that you take some water with you!

 There is also a lookout point where you can see right over Marmaris – make sure your camera is charged for that one as it’s pretty special.
+If you enjoy natural scenery and outdoor activities, a visit to Marmaris National Park is totally one of the top things to do in Marmaris.

 The Old Town is located below the castle and just to one side of Bar Street.
 The quaint, cobbled, and winding lanes are full of brightly colored flowers and small boutique stores, as well as coffee shops and tea houses.
 However, as you head to one side, you’ll find the aforementioned Bar Street, which may be quiet in the daytime but certainly isn’t at night – this is where Marmaris’ nightclubs are located.